-8Fisker (2012).
+&lt;sup>8Fisker (2012).
 Other types of disasters such as wars, economic crises, and epidemic diseases are endogenous to various factors and thus unsuitable as natural experiments.

 The analysis proceeds to investigate the mechanism through which earthquakes influence religiosity.
 This is done by validating the results against insights from the religious coping literature and alternative explanations.
-It turns out that the uncovered results are consistent with a psychological mechanism and not with other explanations involving direct economic loss, migration/selection, or a special culture evolving in high-risk areas.
+Alternative explanations involving direct economic loss, migration/selection, or a special culture evolving in high-risk areas, can explain some of the results.
+Thus, each individual set of results is probably due to a combination of religious coping and something else as well.
+But it turns out that the only explanation that can explain all uncovered results across all three analyses is religious coping, which tells us that some degree of religious coping must exist.

 The paper is structured as follows.
-The literature on religious coping is reviewed in more detail in Section 2, where the contributions of the current paper are emphasized and testable predictions are formed.
-The empirical link between long-term earthquake risk and religiosity is investigated in Section 3.
-The short-term response to actual earthquakes is investigated in Section 4.
-Section 5 investigates persistence across immigrants.
-Thereafter, the results are validated against the religious coping literature and alternative explanations in Section 6.
+The literature on religious coping is reviewed in Section 2.
+The link between long-term earthquake risk and religiosity is investigated in Section 3.
+The short-term impact of actual earthquakes is investigated in Section 4, while Section 5 investigates persistence.
+The results are validated against the religious coping literature and alternative explanations in Section 6.
 Section 7 concludes.